 Soul mining.
 Paint this mental abstraction: an open cavity exploration of music – one that finds the inner-voice of song, the mouth inside the mouth.
 Imagine too the saturated tonal colours of an oil painting where detail is conveyed with tip-of-the-paintbrush finesse.
 Pour in the thrill of a motorbike’s corner lean.
 That’s the essence of Zu Audio’s Soul MKII.

 They arrive dressed to impress.
 They keep their manners tight at family gatherings: they know when to say please, when to say thank you, to stand up when a lady enters the room……but they’re not afraid to swear or pinch yr Mom’s ass when no-ones looking.
 Ha! (“Mind your sass, boy”).
-Y’see, the MKII Souls are better deployed as classy party-starters, arriving with a keg under one arm, a couple of hot girls on the other.
+Y’see, the MKII Souls are better deployed as classy party-starters, arriving with a case of microbrew under one arm and an attractive group of friends.
 Loudspeakers for the music fan who digs the bombast of Skrillex as much as the gentility of Joni Mitchell.

 - AURALiC Vega